 In order to keep your Chihuahua Dalmatian mix happy, it’s important to give him at least an hour of exercise each day—aim to walk them roughly 11 miles per week.

-Is the Dalmatian Chihuahua mix right for you?
+Is it the Chimation right for you?

 Dalmatian Chihuahua mixes are known to be energetic and headstrong, qualities that may not make them the best choice for families with children.